 And the winner - oh, it's Tom Cruise!
 And this has got nothing to do with Brooke Shields or psychiatry or the movie.
 He has another controversy running.
 Asked by the German tabloid "Bildt" if he believed in aliens, Cruise snapped at this guy, too.
 "Yes, of course.
 Are you really so arrogant as to believe we are alone in this universe?"
 Maybe Tom is from another planet.
 Regardless, that does not disqualify you from being Countdown`s "Worst Person in the World

 KEITH OLBERMANN: The runner-up this evening, columnist Robert Novak, bristling at descriptions as - oh, I don't know - an unthinking, toady water carrier, who isn't sharp enough to realize Karl Rove manipulated him into doing the administration's dirty work.
 Quoting Mr. Novak, "I don't support this administration.
 The President has cut me off the list of conservative columnists that are invited there.
 They consider me a lot of trouble.
 Every administration has considered me a lot of trouble.
 We start good, particularly with Republican administrations, but it's like a bad marriage.
-It starts nice after the honeymoon and it just gets worse."# From October 9, 2007:
+It starts nice after the honeymoon and it just gets worse."

 We will take you at your word, sir, which should lead you to the inevitable conclusion that the administration will repeatedly, happily throw even its strongest supporters under the bus